-Our national bike counts help guide investment in bike infrastructure in local communities
+Our national Super Counts program helps guide investment infrastructure in local communities

-Volunteer registrations open on Tuesday 6 February for Super Tuesday 2018
+Volunteer Registrations open on Tuesday 31 July for Super Tuesday North 2018 (QLD and NT)

 Why Super Counts?

-Super Tuesday and Super Sunday bike counts collect data for local councils on the movements and number of people who ride bikes.
+Super Tuesday and Super Sunday counts collect active travel data for local councils, including gender, time and directional flow.

-Our counts help identify areas of improvement and inform bike policy with the goal of making it easier for more people to ride everyday.
+Our counts help track progress, and identify areas of improvement to inform active transport policy with the goal of making it easier for more people to choose active modes everyday.